VibrantHawaii/wix-badging/README.md

 Perform de-duplication and validation to identify data import errors before the data is introduced into the system.

 ## Databases
-### Badging-Users
+### Badging-Learners
+* name: title : Text (primary): Learner Name
-* userToken: title: Text (primary): has of user name and email address.
+* learnerToken: learnerToken: Text: hash of learner name and email address.
 Used for uniqueness verification.
-See badging-utils.js->generateUserToken()
+See badging-utils.js->generateLearnerToken()
-* supportedRegionsRef: supportedRegionsRef: Reference -> Badging-Regions (multiple)
+* supportedRegionsRef: supportedRegionsRef: Multi-Reference -> Badging-Regions (multiple)
 * eulaRef: eulaRef: Reference -> Badging-EULA

-### Badging-Users-PII
+### Badging-Learners-PII
 **IMPORTANT: Set the collection use as _Private Data_**
 * sequenceID: title: Text (primary)
-* userRef: userRef: Reference -> Badging-Users
+* learnerRef: learnerRef: Reference -> Badging-Learners
 * email: email: Text (mark as PII and thus encrypted)

 ### Badging-Regions